During the international protection procedure

 In Belgium, the reception of applicants for international protection and other target groups is the responsibility of the Federal Agency for the reception of asylum seekers (Fedasil).
-Fedasil is a public interest organization falling under the political responsibility of the Belgian Minister of Social Affairs and Public Health, Migration and Asylum Policy.
+Fedasil is a public interest organization falling under the political responsibility of the Belgian State Secretary for Asylum and Migration.

 Reception is provided both in collective centers (belonging to Fedasil, the Red Cross, or another partner) and in individual housing managed by associations or a commune.

 More information can be found on Fedasil’s website: https://www.fedasil.be/en.

 After you have been recognized as a refugee, you have 2 months to find your own housing.
 Fedasil can extend this term with a maximum of another 2 months if you have not found a home yet.
 More information on the requirements to rent a house as well as websites to start your search can be found here.

 If your application for international protection has been rejected, you are no longer entitled to reception, however you can still contact one of these organizations for support

 UNHCR in Belgium is not able to provide social or financial assistance nor help you in finding accommodation.
 If you are facing difficulties with regards to accommodation, we suggest you contact one of these organizations or a (pro bono) lawyer who can inform you about your rights and options.